10 Common Symptoms of Acute Stress Disorder

 Acute stress disorder or ASD is a close cousin to post-traumatic stress disorder.
 In effect, one precedes the other.
 While similar symptoms exist for both conditions, developing dissociative symptoms most distinguishes ASD from post-traumatic stress disorder.
 When left untreated, acute stress disorder can develop into post-traumatic stress disorder.

-If you or someone you care about suffers from acute stress disorder symptoms and is abusing drugs or alcohol in order to “cope” with the stress, call our helpline toll-free at to speak with a treatment specialist.
+If you or someone you care about suffers from acute stress disorder symptoms and is abusing drugs or alcohol in order to “cope” with the stress, call our helpline toll-free at 800-598-5053 (Who Answers?) to speak with a treatment specialist.

 Acute stress disorder was first listed in the Diagnostic Statistical Manual of Mental Disorders in 1994, according to the United States Department of Veteran Affairs.
 In order for a diagnosis of ASD to be made, a person must exhibit symptoms of the disorder within one month after being exposed to a traumatic event.
 Traumatic events, such as witnessing a serious accident or death can vary in severity.
 As not everyone will develop acute stress disorder after a traumatic event, how a person reacts to a trauma determines whether he or she will start to show symptoms.